Ubaid period: History of research

-The excavators of Eridu and Tell al-'Ubaid found Ubaid pottery for the first time in the 1910-1920s.
+The excavators of Eridu and Tell al-'Ubaid found Ubaid pottery for the first time in the 1910–1920s.
 In 1930, the attendees at a conference in Baghdad defined the concept of an "Ubaid pottery style".
-This characteristic pottery of this style was a black-on-buff painted ware.
+The characteristic pottery of this style was a black-on-buff painted ware.
 This conference also defined the Eridu and Hajji Muhammed styles.
 Scholars at this conference mistakenly thought that these pottery styles were so different that "[...] they could not have developed out of the old, as is the case with the Uruk ware after the al-'Ubaid ware [...]".
 For many attendants of the conference, "this sequence based largely on pottery represented a series of different 'ethnic elements' in the occupation of southern Mesopotamia."
 These ideas about the nature of the Ubaid style phenomenon did not last.
 The term "Ubaid" is still used, but its meaning has changed over time.

 Joan Oates demonstrated in 1960 that the Eridu and Hajji Muhammed styles were not distinct at all.
 Instead, they were part of the greater Ubaid phenomenon.
 She proposed a chronological framework that divides the Ubaid period in four phases.
 Other scholars later proposed two more phases, zero and five.

 Scholars in the 1930s only knew a few Ubaid sites.
 These included the type site of Tell al-'Ubaid, Ur, and in the north, Tepe Gawra.
 Since then, archaeologists have discovered Ubaid material culture throughout the ancient Near East.
 There are now Ubaid sites in the Amuq Valley in the northwest and all the way to the Persian Gulf coast in the southeast.
 Important research includes the many excavations in the Hamrin area in the 1970s.
 There, archaeologists found a complete Ubaid settlement at Tell Abada, and a very well-preserved house at Tell Madhur.
 The excavation at Tell el-'Oueili in the 1980s revealed occupation layers that were older than those from Eridu.
 This discovery pushed back the date for the earliest human occupation of Lower Mesopotamia.

 Excavations along southern coast of the Persian Gulf provided a great deal of evidence for contacts with Mesopotamia.
 The site of H3 in Kuwait, for example, provided the earliest evidence in the world for seafaring.
 The explosion of archaeological research in Iraqi Kurdistan since the 2010s also led to discovery of even more new data on the Ubaid.
 For example, this research demonstrated that cultural links between the Shahrizor Plain and the Hamrin area farther south were stronger than those with the north.